Smithienious/dotfiles/README.md

 ## Disclaimer

-This config is fine-tuned for my personal use, but all the paths I use are relative enough for use on any system.
+This config is fine-tuned for my daily drive.

-As a precaution, should you want to use my config, create a fork of this repository, review and make any changes that you like, then clone your fork.
+Instead of cloning this repo directly, you should first fork this repository and make any changes that you like, then clone your version of this config.

 ## What this script does